dry-python/returns/docs/pages/contrib/hypothesis_plugins.rst

 --------------

 We also provide a very powerful mechanism of checking defined container laws.
-It works in a combitation with "Laws as Values" feature we provide in the core.
+It works in a combination with "Laws as Values" feature we provide in the core.

 .. code:: python